Meet Our Team

 Emily is experienced in a variety of treatment settings including individual, group, family, and couples counseling.
 She sees and respects our tremendous capacity as human beings to build and maintain positive coping skills, healthy relationships, and self-worth.
 She looks forward to working with you in a shared sense of humanity and connectedness as you build the skills necessary to lead a meaningful life.

-Katy joined the Philadelphia DBT team as a clinical intern.
-She is currently completing her master’s degree in trauma therapy.
+Katy joined the Philadelphia DBT team after completing her clinical internship with the practice.
+She is a Master's level clinician holding a degree in Trauma Therapy.
+She is currently completing her post-graduate licensure hours with the practice.
 With sensitivity to trauma in the forefront, her therapeutic practice places emphasis on adverse experiences and their impact on a person’s health and development across the lifespan.

 Katy views wellness from a holistic lens, by taking the interconnection of mental and social factors into account rather than just symptom presentation.
 Katy’s practice is heavily influenced by gestalt, humanistic, person-centered, and psychoanalytic theory.
 She believes that overall health and wellness can be achieved and increased through the integration of skills training and mindfulness practice.